Ukraine rebels speak of heavy losses in battle against government troops

 Ukrainian forces, which lost 49 servicemen on June 14 when separatists brought down a cargo plane in Luhansk region, have been gradually tightening their encirclement of rebel positions to the south and east of Krasny Liman including the rebel stronghold of Slaviansk.

-Olesya, a woman in Yampil, said Ukrainian forces had entered the village in armored vehicles bearing the Ukrainian flag.
+Olesya, a woman in Yampil, said Ukrainian forces had entered the village in armoured vehicles bearing the Ukrainian flag.

 "There was fighting all night.
 Mines were flying over our heads.
 Planes flew over and we could hear heavy weapons.
 It's awful what is going on here," she said.